Trip Leader School

 Complete the online TLS course.
 It is roughly 4 hours of material to be read through at your own pace.

-2. Scenario Session
+3. Scenario Session

-3. LIT Trip
+4. LIT Trip

-The LIT trip involves leading a real trip with a Mentor Leader.
-This person must not be related to you and not your significant other.
+The potential new trip leader and the Mentor Leader must fill out the LIT Evaluation Form when the trip is completed.
 Mentor Leaders will either "Pass" students with sound leadership skills assessed and the student will become a CMC Trip Leader who can start leading trips OR the student will be assessed as "Having Areas of Improvement" and be asked to complete a second LIT trip with a Mentor Leander to achieve their CMC Trip Leader status.

 If you plan to lead basic hiking and/or snowshoe trips, the second LIT trip may be of any hiking or snowshoeing classification.
 Hiking trips are allowed to have portions with difficulty up to class 3 scrambling, but cannot have any advanced technical components such as ice climbing or rock climbing, which have additional requirements.